Rachel Alexandra Stakes: History

 In 2001, a year after Silverbulletday retired Fair Grounds track administration renamed the event to the Silverbulletday Stakes.

 In 2002 running of the event Take Charge Lady equaled the track record in winning by 8 1/2 lengths in a time of 1:42.09.

 In 2003 the event was upgraded to Grade II status but this only was until 2005 when it was downgraded back to Grade III.

 Due to the catastrophic damage caused by of Hurricane Katrina to the Fair Ground Race Course in 2005 the event was held at Louisiana Downs in 2006.

 In 2010 Fair Grounds track administration renamed the event again to the Rachel Alexandra Stakes in honor of the 2009 American Horse of the Year, Rachel Alexandra.
 Rachel Alexandra had won the Fair Grounds Oaks in 2009 during her exceptional campaign that won her the Eclipse Award.

 In 2016 the event was upgraded from Grade III to Grade II status.
 In 2020, the purse was increased to $300,000.

-The Rachel Alexandra Stakes is part of the Road to the Kentucky Oaks and has produced multiple winners of that race, including Monomoy Girl (2018) and Serengeti Empress (2019).
+The Rachel Alexandra Stakes is part of the Road to the Kentucky Oaks and has produced multiple winners of that race, including Monomoy Girl (2018), Serengeti Empress (2019) and Good Cheer (2025).